salesforcecli/plugin-login/messages/logout.md

 Log out of all environments, such as Salesforce orgs and compute environments.

+# description

+By default, the command prompts you to confirm that you want to log out of all environments.
+You can't log out of selected environments, only all of them.
+Use --noprompt to not be prompted.

 # examples

 - Log out of all environments: